wevote/WebApp/docs/testing/README_TESTING.md

     (WebAppEnv) $ cd WebApp
     (WebAppEnv) $ cp tests/browserstack/browserstack.config-template.js tests/browserstack/browserstack.config.js

 You'll need to add your credentials to `browserstack.config.js`.
 Sign into Browserstack and navigate to the [BrowserStack Automate dashboard](https://automate.browserstack.com/).
-Press "show" next to where it says "Username and Access Keys" on the left panel.
-You should see your username and access key.
+Press the down arrow next to where it says "Access Key" in the header.
+You should see your username ("YOUR-USERNAME" below) and access key ("ACCESS-KEY-HERE" below).
+You will need both of these values to upload the compiled App.

 You will also need the URL for the android app .apk file.
 You can get this by asking someone else or by uploading the file with Browserstack's REST API as described [here](https://www.browserstack.com/app-automate/rest-api?framework=appium).
 Visit this page when you are signed into Browserstack, and they will customize the command that you need to run from your terminal window:

-    curl -u "dalemcgrew1:GENERATED-STRING-HERE" -X POST https://api-cloud.browserstack.com/app-automate/upload -F "file=@/path/to/app/file/Application-debug.apk" -F 'data={"custom_id": "MyApp"}'
+    curl -u "YOUR-USERNAME:ACCESS-KEY-HERE" -X POST https://api-cloud.browserstack.com/app-automate/upload -F "file=@/path/to/app/file/Application-debug.apk" -F 'data={"custom_id": "MyApp"}'

 You can find the latest We Vote APK (for Android) and IPA (for iOS) in [this Google Drive folder](https://drive.google.com/drive/u/0/folders/10tK7oqY7FKWhe0ilHDcli-DWpT9ldTFs).
 Please download it to your Download folder.
 For example, to find this path on a Mac: